-After recovering of the filtered maps, the signals are corrected to the same level as the input values for the three filters.
-We provide statistics on the covariance of the corrected power spectra as a way of assessing the contribution of the data filtering to the uncertainty of the CMB measurements.
+After recovering operation, the signal is corrected to the same level as the input value for three filters.
+To evaluate how data filtering affects the accuracy of CMB measurements, we present covariance statistics for the corrected power spectrum.

-The smaller the standard deviation of the power spectrum, the more accurate the measurement of the power spectrum.
-Figure \ref{fig:std} shows the standard deviation of the power spectra obtained after the data has been filtered.
-The curves in the figure show that at low noise levels, the polynomial filter and the Wiener filter give comparable levels of standard deviation of the power spectrum, while the high-pass filter gives much higher values at large scales, e.g. at $l<50$, where the standard deviation can be an order of magnitude higher than the values from the polynomial fit and Wiener filter.
-On smaller scales, the high-pass filter performs well, giving smaller standard deviations than the polynomial filter and the Wiener filter.
+The accuracy of the power spectrum measurement increases as the standard deviation of the power spectrum decreases.
+Figure \ref{fig:std} presents the standard deviation of the power spectrum obtained after data filtering and recovery.
+At low noise level (left panel), the polynomial fitting and Wiener filter produce similar levels of standard deviation for the power spectrum, while the high-pass filter yields much higher values at larger scales ($l<50$), where the standard deviation can be one order of magnitude higher than the values obtained from the polynomial fitting and Wiener filter.
+However, at smaller scales, the high-pass filter performs well, resulting in smaller standard deviations than the polynomial fitting and Wiener filter.

-In the case of high noise, the standard deviation values of the power spectra given by the three filters are comparable in magnitude on very large scales, like above $l<30$, and on other scales the results of the high-pass filter and the Wiener filter are comparable, both being much better than the standard deviation values given by the polynomial filter.
+In the case of high noise level (right panel), the standard deviation values of the power spectrum given by the three filters are comparable in magnitude at very large scales (above $l<30$).
+At other scales, the results of the high-pass filter and the Wiener filter are comparable, and both produce much better results than the standard deviation value given by the polynomial fitting.